HL7/ebm/input/intro-notes/StructureDefinition-adaptation-intro.md

-See [Understanding the ArtifactAssessment Resource](artifactassessment.html) for additional information.
+See [Understanding the ArtifactAssessment Resource](artifactassessment.html) for additional information about the resource structure.